Become a SHIC Student Leader

 What is a SHIC Student Leader?

-Aside from training sessions, student leaders typically dedicate two hours for each level they teach, about one hour to prepare the level and one hour to teach it.
+Aside from training sessions, student leaders typically dedicate four hours for each level they teach, about three hours to prepare the level and one hour to teach it.
 SHIC can be run in a designated Students for High-Impact Charity Club, or specific SHIC levels and resources can be incorporated into existing groups’ programs.
 Charity, civics, public speaking, political, debate, philosophy, and psychology clubs are good fits for the SHIC program.

 Why become a SHIC student leader?